 Toners with a very liquid consistency, or those that also have a mild cleaning or exfoliating effect, are best used on a cotton pad.
-Others toners, especially those with a thicker consistency (like Innisfree Green Tea Balancing Skin), can be applied directly to the skin with your fingertips.
+Others toners, especially those with a thicker consistency can be applied directly to the skin with your fingertips.

 Step 5: Essence

-Even as one of the more famous steps of the routine, for those new to K-beauty, essences are still a bit of a mystery.
+Even as one of the more famous steps in the 10-Step Korean Skincare Routine, for those new to K-beauty essences are still a bit of a mystery.
 This is in part due them having no Western skincare equivalent, at least until recently.